-Consortium partners will introduce Platone solutions to associations and framework setting institutions on national, European and worldwide level, mainly in Phases 2 and 3 of the project.
+Consortium partners introduce Platone solutions to associations and framework setting institutions on national, European and worldwide level, mainly in phases 2 and 3 of the project.
 For that purpose, a link between the task of WP8 "Fostering adoption of Platone results" (Task 8.2) and the subtask "Comparison of demo activities with the state of play in the regulatory framework at national and EU level" (Subtask 1.2.2) of WP1 is established and used as a base for the policy briefs.

 E.DSO continuously monitors policy developments on the European stage and informs consortium partners on topics relevant to Platone project.
-A state of the situation was described in deliverable 1.3 "Overview of regulatory aspects that impact the solutions tested in the demos in European countries" within the WP1 "DSO Operation Strategies and Harmonization", submitted in August 2021 (M24) and this work will be continued by preparing regular policy briefs for the partners about legislative developments at EU level.
+A state of the situation was described in deliverable 1.3 "Overview of regulatory aspects that impact the solutions tested in the demos in European countries" within the WP1 "DSO Operation Strategies and Harmonization", submitted in August 2021 (M24).
+The continuation of this work under Task 1.2 "Demo harmonisation, coordination and regulatory fitness" will allow key legislative updates and developments at EU level to be reported to the project's partners during the second half of Platone operation.